 Essential oil diffusers use a heat source to break down the components of essential oils to fill a room with scent.
-The oils can add to a calm and relaxing atmosphere or create a boost of energy in workspaces, all depending upon the type of oil used.
+The oils can add to a calm and relaxing atmosphere like Neom's Perfect Night's Sleep Pod or create a boost of energy in workspaces, all depending upon the type of oil used.
 To keep any diffuser working its best, regular cleaning is a must.

 How Often to Clean an Essential Oil Diffuser